WiktorDybalski/WiktorDybalski/README.md

 # Hi there 👋

-### I'm a third-year Computer Science student at AGH University of Krakow!
+### I'm an ambitious Computer Science student at AGH University of Science and Technology in Krakow, always open to fresh ideas and innovation.
+I'm passionate about full-stack development and software engineering, with a strong focus on Python and Java.
+I love working in collaborative team environments!

 ---